intelequia/dnn.azureadb2cprovider/README.md

 5. Click on the name of the app we've just created and then on "All settings" > "Required permissions" > "Windows Azure Active Directory".
 Ensure that the app has, at least, **Sign in and read user profile** checked, in the **Delegated permissions** section.
 6. Click on the **Grant permissions** button and then click on "Yes" to grant the permissions in all the accounts in the current directory.
 7. <a name="getaadkey"></a> Now on the **Settings** page, under the **keys** section, create a new key with the desired expiration.
 Click on Save and then copy the key to a secure location. `IMPORTANT: you won't be able to copy this key later, so copy it now or generate a new one when needed.`
+8. To support resetting passwords for users thought the User Management module, this application needs permissions to manage the users' passwords.
+To allow that, on the Azure Portal go to Azure Active Directory > Roles and administrators > Click on 'User administrator' > click on '+ Add assignment' to add your Application ID.

 <a name="provider-configuration"></a>
 ### Step 3: DNN provider installation and configuration